Mikulex/mikulex-blog/_posts/coffeetime.md

 A side effect of starting your own blog is learning some HTML and CSS.
 If I would have ended up using an established SSG like *Hugo*, I probably would have ended up writing my own theme too instead of just using a premade one.
 Makes it a bit more personal :)

 The general refresher was neat, but I also went to finally learn a bit about `display: flex` and (although sparingly) `display: grid`.
 Working with flex is pretty neat.

-*CoffeeTime* is by no means finished, some things are still missing, but at least I got so for to got a site up and running, which is pretty cool.
+Managing spacing between items with the various `justify` and `align` statements is great, as is wrapping items around for more responsive websites.